kengraf/IT666-labs/README.md

 ### 22) Cloud OpSec
   - __Summary:__ Investigate admin access (both by AWS and the customer) to and from a standard EC2 instance.
   - __Tools:__ AWS cloud account, SSH.
-  - __Tasks:__ Create an AWS EC2 instance.
+  - __Tasks:__ Create IAM roles and AWS EC2 instances.
 Review SSH access.
 Review system manager access.

 ### 23) Metasploit
   - __Summary:__ Use a CTF (DC-1) from Offensive Security’s proving ground.
 The solution requires creating a reverse shell.